 We process the materials in Burnaby and separate the vast majority of the automotive plastics first before beginning the recycling process.

 Automotive parts contain embedded metals, which must be removed prior to processing.
-As a result of the Craftsman Collision’s success in eliminating plastic auto parts from the landfill, the company is now working on expanding its program to other regions and piloting a program to recycle additional plastic waste streams in its operations.
+As a result of the Craftsman Collision’s success in their plastic recycling program, the company is now working on expanding its program to other regions and piloting a program to recycle additional plastic waste streams in its operations.

-Craftsman Collision has proudly diverted over 240,000 lbs of plastic auto parts from entering the landfill and demonstrated leadership in their industry.
+Craftsman Collision has proudly recycled over 258,000 lbs of plastic automotive parts and demonstrated leadership in their industry.
 These plastic parts would fill the equivalent of 14 NHL sized rinks.

 At Reclaim Plastics, we take pride in solving plastic recycling problems.
 Our plastic recycling services are growing to include more complex materials like automotive parts and hard-to-recycle plastics.
 Contact us and learn how we can help you meet your environmental sustainability goals.